 We know interviews by their very nature are stressful.
-There are many things you can do to reduce the stress an interview produces.
-You can prepare the possible questions, dress your best, research the company, and the rest of the interview preparation strategies.
+There are many things you can do to reduce the stress a job interview produces.
+You can prepare the possible questions, dress your best, research the company, and use many other interview preparation strategies.

-However, there is one more thing you can do.
-Breathe.
+However, there is one simple secret to acing a job interview: breathe.
 Yes, breathe.
 Not the breathing you are doing right now but breathe from your diaphragm.
 There is a remarkable relationship between how you breathe and the stress you feel.
-Put breathing from the diaphragm into your interview preparations.
+Put breathing from the diaphragm into your interview preparation.

 When you take fast, shallow breaths from your chest, you reduce the oxygen levels in your blood.
 This can cause some unpleasant symptoms such as: